sadanandv/CS5701-Foundations-for-Data-Engineering/README.md

 5. Exploratory Data Analysis (EDA):

-    - Provide statistical information on the dataset.
+    - Provide statistical information on the `Mid-Sem-Marks-dataset`.
     - Analyze the distributions.
     - Create Box Plots and interpret results from these analyses.
+    - Perform outlier Detection (using Z-Score and IQR)
+    - Measure Skewness and Kurtosis

 6. Neural Network Implementation: